 Kanwar Yatra or popularly known as kanwad Yatra, is the annual pilgrimage in the worship of Lord Shiva.
 In this annual pilgrimage, the devotees of Lord Shiva go to Hindu pilgrimage places and bring water from the holy river Ganga and fetch water from river Ganga.
 The same Ganga water is offered to Shivlinga in the local Shiva temples.
-Sultanganj in Bihar, Gangotri, and Gaumukh in Uttrakhand and Haridwar are the most popular Hindu pilgrimages to fetch holy water from.
+Sultanganj in Bihar, Gangotri, and Gaumukh in Uttrakhand and Haridwar is the most popular Hindu pilgrimages to fetch holy water from.

 Kanwar Yatra usually takes place in July or August.
 It corresponds to the Hindu month of Sharavan.
 However, the Kanwar Yatra that is related to Sultanganj to Devgar in Bihar and Jharkhand is undertaken a year long.
 In this Kanwar yatra from Bihar to Devgarh, the devotees walk barefoot with utmost enthusiasm and devotion.